Ombai Strait: Geography

 Ombai Strait is relatively narrow and deep (3250 m).
 It has complex and extreme bathymetry, ranging from narrow reef flats (often less than 60 m wide) partly covered with seagrass and coral, to 3000 m depths within 20 km of the coast.

 The strait separates the Alor Archipelago from the islands of Wetar, Atauro, and Timor in the Lesser Sunda Islands.
 It also straddles the boundary between the Banda Sea (in its north east) and the Savu Sea (in its south west).

 The Alor Archipelago, and the western part of Timor except the coastal exclave of Oecusse, which is on the north coast of western Timor, are part of the province of East Nusa Tenggara, Indonesia.
 Wetar is part of the Maluku Province of Indonesia.
-Atauro, Oecusse, and the eastern part of Timor comprise the nation of East Timor.
+Atauro, Oecusse, and the eastern part of Timor comprise the nation of Timor-Leste.

 The southern limit of the Banda Sea runs along the southern edge of the strait from the eastern extremity of Timor along its north coast as far south west as longitude 125° East.
 From that point, the Banda Sea's western limit heads north to Alor Island, where it starts a further run, east, along Alor's south coast, around its east point, and beyond.

 Meanwhile, Ombai Strait continues to run from longitude 125° East in a south westerly direction, now within the limits of the Savu Sea.
 It extends, as part of that sea, at least as far south west as Batek Island, at the north western tip of Oecusse.

 From Ombai Strait's south western, Savu Sea, end, the strait heads in a generally north eastern direction, while gradually narrowing.
 At its narrowest point between the Alor Archipelago and Timor, it is 27 km wide, and its navigable waters are 26 km across.